adamthefoster/adam-foster/bob-baker-marionette-theater.md

 ---

-_In Sprint 2019, the Society of American Archivists (SAA) published the following artical authored by myself and Brianna Toth on their Performance! newsletter._
+_In Spring 2019, the Society of American Archivists (SAA) published the following artical authored by myself and Brianna Toth on their Performance! newsletter._

 # P E R F O R M A N C E !
 Spring 2019